A3S Docs

 5. builtin-tools

-Documentation for all built-in file operation and shell tools (read, write, edit, patch, bash, grep, glob, ls, web_fetch, web_search).
+Documentation for all built-in tools: read, write, edit, patch, bash, grep, glob, ls, web_fetch, web_search, git_worktree, batch, task, parallel_task, run_team.

 Allowed Tools: None (documentation only)